shantanurathore/shantanurathore/README.md

 I am a Senior Data Analyst by profession.
 My last role was with [Ideo](https://www.ideo.com) as their Business Intelligence Lead.
 I started my journey in Software Engineering.
 Pursued an MBA hoping to get into consulting but on my journey I doscovered the field of Data Analytics/Business Intelligence and how impactful it is.
 I am not limited to just analyzing data.
 I also find Data Engineering fascinating and equally powerful.
 I eventually want to transition into Data Science and work in the Data Scientist Role.

 ### Currently working on
-🔭 Bulding end-to-end Data Apps to solve core Data Science or Analytics problems 🔭 Exploring HuggingFace and building simple applications to solve complex problems 🔭 Implementing DBT on my local machine for some data transformation automations 🔭 Deepdiving into Machine Learning concepts
+🔭 Bulding end-to-end Data Apps to solve core Data Science or Analytics problems <br>
+🔭 Exploring HuggingFace and building simple applications to solve complex problems <br>
+🔭 Implementing DBT on my local machine for some data transformation automations <br>
+🔭 Deepdiving into Machine Learning concepts <br>
-🔭 The occasional Data Visualization project
+🔭 The occasional Data Visualization project <br>

 <strong>Tools</strong>💻: Tableau, Looker Studio, Power BI, MySQL, PostGRES Server, SQL Server, AWS (RDS), AWS S3, AWS Lambda
 <br><br>